tecoholic/docs-oxd/sources/index.md

 ![image](https://raw.githubusercontent.com/GluuFederation/docs-oxd/master/sources/img/Overview.jpg)

+# License

+oxD is commercial open source software.
+The free version of oxD can be used without a commercial license, but is limited in throughput and transaction volumes.
+Learn more about the difference between each version on the oxD webpage.

+The full software license can be [read here](https://github.com/GluuFederation/oxd/blob/master/LICENSE)

+# TOC

 - [oxD Server](./oxdserver/index.md)
 - [oxD Libraries] Clients for popular programing languages that call oxd API's and parse the returned JSON.
     - [oxd-java](./plugin/java/index.md) - Java implementation of client